NJUAstrometry/NJUAstrometry.github.io/content/publication/AA-665-121-2022/index.zh.md

 title: "Effect of Galactic aberration on Earth orientation parameters: From the ICRF2 to the ICRF3"
 authors:
 - Jun Yao
-- Jia-Cheng Liu
+- 刘佳成
-- Niu Liu
+- 刘牛
 - Zinovy Malkin
-- Zi Zhu
+- 朱紫
 - Ibnu Nurul Huda
 - Sebastien Lambert